ashsh0412/ai_trading_bot/README.md

 **Development Period:** September 2025 – Present

-An **AI-powered algorithmic trading bot** designed for Binance markets.
+An **AI-powered algorithmic trading bot** designed for Binance spot markets.
 This system combines technical analysis, time-series forecasting, and AI-driven decision-making to execute automated trades with intelligent risk management.

 ### 🎯 What Makes This Bot Special?